alessandropedone/laplacian-unit-square/README.md

     ```bash
     mpirun -np j ./main
     ```
-2. if you run the same command but with `--use-datafile` flag the tests run with the data specified within `data.txt` (be careful: the code runs slower because of the overhead of the interface).
+2. if you run the same command but with `--use-datafile` flag the tests run with the data specified within `data.txt` (be careful: the code runs a lot slower because of the overhead of the interface).
     ```bash
     mpirun -np j ./main --use-datafile
     ```